ccnfac/MyNetwerkApp/README.md

 - Users can search by proximity or interest.

 ### 📺 Free TV + Premium Slots
-- **Live TV access is free** for users paid for by the channels.
+- **Live TV access is free** for users.
-- Verified broadcasters pay to list content and are promoted accordingly.
+- Verified broadcasters pay to list content.
-- Paid blue check verification for major brands.
+- Blue check verification for major brands.

 ### 🧠 AI-Enhanced Stories
-- Bring photos to life using **GPT-4 or Grok style image/video effects**.
+- Bring photos to life using **GPT-4 or Grok image/video effects**.
 - Only available to **verified, subscribed users**.
 - No face swapping or AI impersonation allowed.